Systematization (Romania): Cities

-In cities, the systematization programme consisted of demolishing existing buildings (often historic) and constructing new ones.
+In cities, the systematization programme consisted of demolishing existing buildings (often historic) and constructing new ones in their place.
 Iași, for instance, underwent major transformations in the 1970s and 1980s.
 Although tower blocks and other socialist-era buildings are present in all big cities across Romania, the degree to which the historic buildings (old town areas of cities) were affected varies by city.
 For instance old historical architecture managed to largely escape demolition in some cities, particularly in cities such as Cluj, where the reconstruction schemes affected primarily the marginal, shoddily built districts surrounding the historical city centre.

 Bucharest Civic Centre

-The mass demolitions that occurred in the 1980s, under which an overall area of 5.9 km2 of the historic centre of Bucharest was levelled in order to make way for the grandiose Centrul Civic (Civic centre) and the House of the Republic, now officially renamed the Palace of Parliament, were the most extreme manifestation of the systematization policy.

-The demolition campaign erased many monuments including 3 monasteries, 20 churches, 3 synagogues, 3 hospitals, 2 theatres, and a noted Art Deco sports stadium.
+The mass demolitions that occurred in the 1980s, under which an overall area of 5.9 km2 of the historic centre of Bucharest was levelled in order to make way for the grandiose Centrul Civic and House of the Republic, becoming the most extreme manifestation of the systematization policy.
+Many monuments were demolished including 3 monasteries, 20 churches, 3 synagogues, 3 hospitals, 2 theatres, and the Stadionul Republicii, a noted Art Deco sports stadium.
 This also involved evicting 40,000 people with only a single day's notice and relocating them to new homes.

 Reactions

 Systematization, especially the destruction of historic churches and monasteries, was protested against by several nations, especially Hungary and West Germany, each concerned for their national minorities in Transylvania.
 Despite these protests, Ceaușescu remained in the relatively good graces of the United States and other Western powers almost to the last, largely because his relatively independent political line rendered him a useful counter to the Soviet Union in Cold War politics.

+In Romania, the demolition campaign was nicknamed Ceaușima, a portmanteau of Ceaușescu and Hiroshima, in reference to the destruction caused by the atomic bombing of the city.